Palee222/ML-fundementals-2026/README.md

 • Perform stratified splitting with respect to the target variable and explain why stratification is necessary for this dataset.

 • Clearly describe at which stage of your pipeline the split must occur, and explain what types of data leakage would arise if splitting were performed later.

 Note: A recommended strategy is to first split the dataset into a training set and a temporary set, and then split the temporary set into validation and test sets.
-Use the stratify argument of train test split where appropriate
+Use the stratify argument of train test split whereappropriate

+My answer:
+* The reason I chose the 80-20 split is because it is one of the common ones and in my opinion 80% of data is enough to train the model and the remaining 20% is the validation + test set.
+* I have already done stratified splitting and stratification is highly recommended to maintain the class balances.
+Also to ensure that data is accurately represented especially when they are imbalanced.
+* In my pipline the splitting occurs after feature selection, encoding and missing value management because first I wanted to make sure that the data is ready to be split.
+Readyness means that there is an off range value set for missing values, the categorical values are properly encoded and there is a feature that can give a guide how to go further with my work.
+If I have performed the splitting later I believe target data leakage would have occurred.
+This type of leakage is when information about the target variable is leaked for the model in some point of the training.

 # Task 8 Addressing Class Imbalance

 Lecture material: Lecture 3 (Class Imbalance), Lecture 4 (Evaluation Metrics), Lecture 9 (Pipeline Discipline).

 • Quantify the class distribution in the training set and explain why imbalance is or is not a concern for this prediction task.

 • Propose and apply a resampling strategy (e.g., random oversampling, SMOTE, or ADASYN).
 Clearly justify at which stage of the pipeline the resampling step should occur.

 • Justify your choice of resampling method in terms of its assumptions and expected effect on the learning algorithm.

 • Explain what would happen if resampling were applied before splitting the dataset into training, validation, and test sets.
 Discuss the implications for model evaluation.